Moment-sequence transforms

 Next, since $F[-]$ preserves positivity on $\bp_2^1((0,\rho))$ and is positive on $(0,\rho)$, it follows that $g : x \mapsto \log F(e^x)$ is midpoint convex on the interval $(-\infty,\log \rho)$.
 Moreover, applying $F[-]$ to matrices of the form (\ref{Eabbb}) shows that $F$ is non-decreasing.
 Hence, by \cite[Theorem~71.C]{roberts-varberg}, the function $g$ is necessarily continuous on~$(-\infty,\log \rho)$, and so~$F$ is continuous on~$(0,\rho)$.
 This proves the result in the general case. \end{proof}

 Finally, we turn to the proof of Theorem~\ref{T1sided-general}, which provides a second proof of Theorem~\ref{T1sided} which is more informative.
-We first observe that Theorem~\ref{Thorn-hankel} can be reformulated in terms of moment sequences, using the fact that the matrices occurring in the statement of the theorem can be realized as truncations of positive Hankel matrices.
-To that end, we introduce the following notation.
+We first observe that Theorem~\ref{Thorn-hankel} can be reformulated in terms of moment sequences, using the fact that the matrices occurring in the statement of the theorem can be realized as truncations of positive Hankel matrices; see Definition~\ref{Dtruncate}.